HNBA IMMIGRANT LEGAL DEFENSE TASK FORCE

 - Individuals granted a bond pursuant to Rodriguez v.
 Robbins, 804 F.3d 1060 (9th Cir.
 2015).

-Eligibility: The attorney’s hourly rate must not exceed $100 and the grant must be applied to the cost for representation in an immigration case.
+The grant must be applied to the cost for representation in an immigration case.

-Grant Amount: Up to $500.
+Grant Amount: $500 per case.
 Depending on availability of funds, the grant amount may change.

 How to Participate: The attorney must complete a Grant Application here, upload a copy of the Retainer Agreement, and one of the following documents (depending on case type):